GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 This deserves to be a little meatier than the other strategies.
 I am in the extremely lucky position to be employed by a company that cares about making local benefits in Charlotte.
-I can leverage their connections to non-profits in the area and make benefits for them using my skillset.
+I can leverage their connections to non-profits in the area and make benefits for them using my skill-set.
 So many groups have amazing knowledge and expertise of the problems facing them, but lack a quantitative skill set to store and handle their data.
 My company would provide me with expertise and advice on how to serve these organizations in my own